Shaders

 Binary shader code queried from a device with a matching

-and lower shaderBinaryVersion
+shaderBinaryUUID and lower shaderBinaryVersion relative to the

 device on which vkCreateShadersEXT is being called may be suboptimal